SFlakeZ/DayZ-BatchWarden/README.md

 :: DEFAULT -> CONFIG="serverDZ.cfg"
 SET CONFIG=""

-:: Set a path for your profiles folder
+:: Set a path for your profiles folder (optional)
-:: DEFAULT -> PROFILE="X:\YourServerLocation\1-Profiles"
+:: DEFAULT -> PROFILE="!SERVER_PATH!\1-Profiles"
 SET PROFILE=""

-:: Set FPS limit for the server. (max is 200)
+:: Set FPS limit for the server. (optional)
+:: (max: 200)
 :: DEFAULT -> FPS_LIMIT="200"
 SET FPS_LIMIT=""

-:: Set to true to enable, false to disable
+:: Set to true to enable, false to disable (optional) SET USE_MODS=true
-SET USE_MODS=true
-	:: Path to the modlist.txt
+	:: Path to the modlist.txt (optional)
 	SET MODLIST_PATH=""

-:: Set to true to enable, false to disable
+:: Set to true to enable, false to disable (optional) SET USE_SERVER_MODS=false
-SET USE_SERVER_MODS=false
-	:: Path to the modlist_server.txt
+	:: Path to the modlist_server.txt (optional)
 	SET MODLIST_SERVER_PATH=""

-:: Extra launch parameters
+:: Extra launch parameters (optional)
 :: For more info see: https://community.bistudio.com/wiki/DayZ:Server_Configuration
 :: In general, these parameters do not need to be adjusted SET ADDITIONAL_PARAMETERS="-doLogs -adminLog -netLog -freezeCheck -filePatching"